 - In Q3 2022, all provinces and territories (except Prince Edward Island) saw double-digit increases in ZEV registration.

-- Drivers of the EV market in Canada include increased demand for fuel-efficient, low-emission, high-performance vehicles and stricter laws and regulations on the phase-out of ICEs.
+- Drivers of the ZEV market in Canada include increased demand for fuel-efficient, low-emission, high-performance vehicles and stricter laws and regulations on the phase-out of ICEs.

-- ZEV production can potentially create many jobs in the automotive industry in Canada.
-Increased ZEV production could create 474,000 jobs.
+- ZEV production can potentially create 474,000 jobs in the automotive industry in Canada.

 - About $11.7 billion in fuel savings can be achieved for drivers if, by 2030, all new cars and SUVs, and 75-80% of all new trucks sold in Canada are electric.